Save Tonight: Music video

-The monochrome music video for the song was filmed at Skånegatan 92-94 in Stockholm's Södermalm district from 9–10 September 1997, and features Eagle-Eye Cherry playing different characters and seeing the story from different perspectives.
-The first is a man readying for a date by buying roses and a bottle of wine at a deli.
-He then tells the butcher "goodbye" and the camera reveals that the butcher is in fact Cherry himself.
-A robber wearing tights on his head as a means of disguise (bought in the very first scene of the music video, which is watched by Cherry via shop window) then comes and takes the money out of the cash register.
-As he leaves, he is hit by a pickup truck, and as bystanders help him up he is revealed to actually be Cherry, as well as the driver in the truck.
-Another Cherry is seen playing a guitar and another is a bum on the street.
-The "first" Cherry appears once again at the end of the video, walking to the home of his date.
-The video gives the illusion of being presented as one continuous take.
+The monochrome music video for the song was filmed at Skånegatan 92-94 in Stockholm's Södermalm district from 9–10 September 1997, and features Cherry playing different characters and seeing the story from different perspectives.
+Cherry prepares for a date by buying roses and a bottle of wine at a deli; he waves goodbye to the butcher, who proves to be another Cherry.
+A robber wearing tights over his head as a disguise (purchased in a nearby shop at the start of the video) enters the deli and takes money from he cash register; when he runs out, he is hit by a pickup truck.
+Both he and the driver are additional duplicates of Cherry, and two others appear as a man playing guitar and a homeless person sleeping on the sidewalk.
+The Cherry who entered the deli walks past and tosses some change to the latter before departing for his date.
+The video is edited to make it appear as a single continuous take.